vviikk/vviikk.github.io/pages/INDEX.md

 ###### Infrastructure / Backend

-- Involved daily with full-stack work in Python/Django, React, Docker, Terraform, Redis & more.
-- Spearheaded core architectural changes to container infrastructure, resulting in improved performance and scalability.
+- Spearheaded core architectural changes to container infrastructure, resulting in improved performance and scalability
+- Proactively mitigated recurring critical incidents, enhancing product scalability and reducing risks for hypergrowth
+- Optimized Elasticache usage by implementing gzip compression, TTL optimizations, averting potential outages, and ensuring system stability
+- Improved developer experience and product quality by enhancing Docker builds, reducing latency, timeout errors in various tornado based services
+- Led the sharing of Redis improvements with the tribe, resulting in increased developer efficiency
+- Improved log access via a CLI tool built using Node, and later Golang to download, parse, and search transactional logs from S3
+- Strengthened communication with the product team by initiating regular contact, fostering a collaborative relationship, and enhancing understanding and teamwork.
+- Diligently monitored and supported multiple domains, ensuring accurate implementation of Service Level Objectives and contributing to enhanced reliability and stability
+- Involved daily with full-stack work in Python/Django, React, Docker, Terraform, Redis & more
-- Optimized base Docker images and developed and maintained CircleCI Orbs to standardize and streamline the CI/CD process, resulting in shaving minutes off build times & increased efficiency.
+- Optimized base Docker images and developed and maintained CircleCI Orbs to standardize and streamline the CI/CD process, resulting in shaving minutes off build times & increased efficiency
-- Implemented quality of life improvements using caching, parallelization, and other techniques to speed up how fast Travelperk serves its content.
+- Implemented quality of life improvements using caching, parallelization, and other techniques to speed up how fast Travelperk serves its content
-- Optimised core parts of the application, ranging from the database to the frontend, in one case reducing load times from 7 seconds to 1.5 seconds when searching for hotels.
+- Optimised core parts of the application, ranging from the database to the frontend, in one case reducing load times from 7 seconds to 1.5 seconds when searching for hotels

-###### Front-end

-I'm currently introducing Turborepo to speed up development and reduce build times in the frontend.
+- Led the effort to implement Turborepo to speed up development and reduce build times in the frontend

-- Led the effort to move the frontend to a monorepo, using PNPM & RushJS, that paved the way for micro-frontends.
+- Led the effort to move the frontend to a monorepo, using PNPM & RushJS, that paved the way for micro-frontends
-- Involved in our design system, using Storybook, Styled-components & React.
+- Involved in our design system, using Storybook, Styled-components & React
-- Involved in guilds and hackathons to improve the frontend development experience.
+- Involved in most guilds and hackathons over the past 3 years

 ---